MikhailMamonov/ReactShop/README.md

-### tried to study patterns
+### tried to learn approaches and patterns
-- layered architecture
+- Layered architecture
 - repositories
 - cqrs